-In my 12 years as an attorney with the ACLU in San Francisco, I routinely used the California Public Records Act to get information from state and local agencies; I also sued to enforce our requests and gave trainings on how to use the law.
+In my 12 years as an attorney with the ACLU in San Francisco, I routinely used the California Public Records Act (CPRA) to get information from state and local agencies; I also sued to enforce our requests and gave trainings on how to use the law.
+Much of my current practices also focuses on CPRA enforcement and litigation.
 There are several good, long, detailed guides on the web that explain what the law says (I’ve included links to two of them at the bottom of this page), so I’m not going to repeat what is in them; instead, this is a short (or shortish at least), step-by-step guide with practical tips on how you can use the Public Records Act to get documents and information without wasting time or money.

 1. Decide what information and records you really want to request.